slsa-framework/slsa/README.md

     no indication about their software, configuration, or runtime state whatsoever.

-Suppose some developer’s machine is compromised.
-What attacks could potentially be performed unilaterally with only that developer’s credentials?
+Suppose some developer's machine is compromised.
+What attacks could potentially be performed unilaterally with only that developer's credentials?
 (None of these are confirmed.)

 *   Directly upload a malicious image to Docker Hub.